HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## Use CRLF instead of LF for end of line characters
+## Use CRLF Instead of LF for End of Line Characters

 In Visual Studio Code for example, you can see at the bottom right corner whether your end of line sequence is set to CRLF or LF, Windows uses CRLF.

 When you upload a PowerShell script to GitHub you need to make sure it's set to CRLF.
 PowerShell codes that are signed have big signature blocks at the end of them.
 PowerShell expects CRLF when doing authenticode signatures.
 You can also add those scripts to a `.gitattribute` config to your repo so that PowerShell files are uploaded with CRLF and not with LF.

 <br>